soggybag/tetris-redux-app/README.md

 ## Todo

+- Design for Mobile
+  - add break point for 360 by 640
+  - adjust to fill screen
 - Fix bug where Game Over appears when clicking left or right before a block falls into view.
 - Add keyboard controls
 - Add some styles